 Photo credit for Beehive Mountain Equipment Photos: June Soo Shin

-Beehive Mountain Equipment is a sustainable outdoor gear company that designs reusable beeswaxed cotton bags with the goal of reducing the use of plastic poly bags that are typically used by outdoor education groups.
-An says that as these reusable bags are resistant to water and rewaxable, they are ideal for storing trail mix, dry goods, sandwiches, and so on.
-It was important to him and his business partners that they support the local community too, so they have used locally-sourced beeswax for the bags and featured block prints from local artists for design and marketing.
-In addition to designing beeswaxed cotton bags, the Beehive Mountain Equipment team is also working with repurposed materials, such as the shrinkwrap used to winterize boats and sail cloth that would otherwise go to landfills in order to create outdoor gear.
+An and his friends created Beehive Mountain Equipment as a sustainable outdoor gear company that designs reusable beeswaxed cotton bags with the goal of reducing the use of plastic poly bags that are typically used by outdoor education groups.
+These reusable bags are resistant to water and rewaxable, they are ideal for storing trail mix, dry goods, sandwiches, and so on.
+The team also works with repurposed materials, such as the shrinkwrap used to winterize boats and sail cloth that would otherwise go to landfills.

 What’s Next and Coming Full Circle

-This summer An is excited about his job running adventure and camping programs on Mount Desert Island, Maine, while also working as a graphic design assistant.
-He leaves in September to take on a year-round position as an Outdoor Education Teaching Fellow at the Eagle Rock School, a residential high school in Estes Park, Colorado.
+An is excited about his job running adventure and camping programs on Mount Desert Island, Maine, while also working as a graphic design assistant.
+He will soon take on a year-round position as an Outdoor Education Teaching Fellow at the Eagle Rock School, a residential high school in Estes Park, Colorado.
 (Notably, this is where Outward Bound California’s founding Executive Director, Josh Brankman, started his career too!)
 An is looking forward to making a home in the mountains and empowering students to find success and confidence through outdoor leadership.
 He also plans to continue his study of Spanish and graphic design and to continue exploring outdoors, perhaps in Latin America.

 Reflecting on his graduation from college and his new job at Eagle Rock School, An shared his gratitude for the folks at Outward Bound California who helped him along the way: